23 Ways to Make Money With a Cargo Van

 Many cargo van businesses revolve around pickup and delivery.
-If delivering goods and hauling things for people doesn’t sound like the type of business venture or side hustle you want, there are other ways to make money with a cargo van that are not part of the transportation industry.
+If delivering goods and hauling things for people doesn’t sound like the type of business venture or side hustle you want, there are other ways to make money with a cargo van that doesn’t have to do with transportation.
 Some will require specialized skills, while others just need equipment and motivation.

 1. GoShare